shradha-991/pdf-security-tools-shradha/README.md

 ├── PDF_Protection_Project_Report_Shradha_Garg
 ├── PROJECT REPORT_PDF_Cracker_Shradha

+---

 ## 🎯 Project Purpose
-This repo was created to demonstrate understanding of both protection and cracking techniques for PDF security.
+"This repo was created to demonstrate understanding of both protection and cracking techniques for PDF security.
-Each tool works independently and is well-documented with screenshots and reports.
+Each tool works independently and is well-documented with screenshots and reports."

+👩🏻‍💻 Developed by: Shradha Garg
+📅 Internship: Inlighn Tech (May–June 2025)